-- 6.1 Welsh Government provide Small Business Rate (SBR) Relief to most businesses with a rateable value of £12,000 or less, and which is financed by Welsh Government. - 6.2 The Welsh Government SBR scheme also contains provision for local authorities to award discretionary 'top-up' relief to small businesses not qualifying for 100% SBR reductions, although the cost of providing 'top-up' awards to small businesses is financed completely by the Council. - 6.3 The policy framework is not to award additional 'top-up' discretionary relief beyond what businesses already receive in SBR.
+- 6.1 Welsh Government provide 100% Small Business Rate (SBR) Relief to most businesses with a rateable value of £6,000 or less, and those with a rateable value between £6,001 and £12,000 receive 'tapered relief' from 100% to zero which is financed completely by Welsh Government. - 6.2 The Welsh Government SBR scheme also contains provision for local authorities to award discretionary 'top-up' relief to small businesses not qualifying for 100% SBR reductions, although the cost of providing 'top-up' awards to small businesses is financed completely by the Council. - 6.3 The policy framework is not to award additional 'top-up' discretionary relief beyond what businesses already receive in SBR.